Health & Safety

 - Staying in close communication with the local and state health department as well as receiving guidance and direction from the Centers for Disease Control (CDC)

-ECS asks that our families follow the CDC travel guidelines going forward.
+ECS asks that our families follow the CDC and US Department of State travel guidelines going forward.
 You can use these helpful links to continuously monitor up to date travel guidelines and recommendations:

 CDC main travel webpage : https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html

 US Department of State COVID-19 Country Specific Information: